 IV.
 NATO and the Politics of Assassination

 The direct, critical and extensive role of the NATO military bloc in Africa acknowledged above is generally overlooked or minimized in accounts of the life and work of Amílcar Cabral and the African liberation movements in the West.
 Its role in the assassination of Cabral is also overlooked, minimized and whitewashed; instead, “political rivals” are blamed, as if the African people are incapable of unified organization.
 What, after all, does the “North Atlantic” Treaty Organization have to do with that continent, the continent that is the birthplace of humanity?
-If one wants to understand the true nature of NATO at a time when it is going all out to celebrate the 70th anniversary of its founding in 1949, it will pay to consider the case of Amílcar Cabral and Portugal itself.
+If one wants to understand the true nature of NATO at a time when it is going all out to celebrate the 70th anniversary of its founding in 1949, it is worthwhile to consider the figure of Amílcar Cabral and Portugal itself.
 This is even more so when the Trudeau government is decreeing that the Canadian people cherish membership in NATO as a “Canadian value” and NATO is meddling in elections and the internal affairs of the member countries.
 As I write, Canada has deployed two warships from Halifax, HMCS Kingston and HMCS Shawinigan, to West Africa in support of #OpPROJECTION – “to work with partners & allies to enhance maritime security + stability” in the Gulf of Guinea.”

 Historical experience merits attention.
 On the occasion of Hitler’s death, flags in Lisbon were flown at half-mast and a half-day’s mourning was declared.
 The United Nations rightly excluded Portugal and Franco’s Spain from joining the UN in 1946.
 Nevertheless, Canada for instance continued diplomatic relations; it even expanded its consular services, seeking the recruitment of Portuguese cheap labour for the post-war economy.
 Year by year, the deference to anti-fascist sentiment yielded to the design of the cold war.
 In 1948 the US began campaigning for repeal of the ban.
 In 1949 the United States, Britain and Canada together invited Portugal, a colonial power and fascist dictatorship ruled by Antonio Oliveira Salazar (1889-1970), to become one of the twelve founding members of the North Atlantic Treaty Organization.
 “Ideological objections” about the dictatorship were waived.
-In fact, Africa was a prominent factor in the formation of NATO whose orientation, though posing as “a regional defence organization” under the United Nations was global in defiance of the United Nations.
-The battle for Africa was in many ways a strategically important battle for world resources and control and domination.
+In fact, Africa was a prominent factor in the formation of NATO whose orientation, though posing as “a regional defence organization” under the United Nations was global – in defiance of the United Nations.
+The battle for Africa was in many ways a strategically important battle for world resources, control and domination.
 Africa was and is now, with the population of over a billion people, the second most populous continent in the world, next to Asia.
-Through sleight of hand, NATO decreed its southern boundary to be the Tropic of Capricorn while its western boundary was tacitly understood to include the Pacific Ocean.
-This arrangement opened the way for the involvement of NATO and the USA in Africa and the all-round assistance provided to subjugate the freedom struggles against France, Belgium, Portugal and South Africa.
+Through sleight of hand, NATO decreed its southern boundary to be the Tropic of Capricorn, while its western boundary was tacitly understood to include the Pacific Ocean.
+This arrangement opened the way for the involvement of NATO and the USA in Africa and the all-round assistance provided to subjugate the freedom struggles of the peoples against France, Belgium, Portugal and South Africa.

 Portugal’s card for membership in the NATO alliance was the Azores Islands in the mid-Atlantic and to a lesser extent Cape Verde in West Africa.
 The Azores were deemed vital as a staging base or “stepping stone” for US military aircraft (much like Iceland), and a shorter airway to the Middle East, India, and China, along with its own geographical position on the sea lanes to North Africa and the Middle East.
 During World War II, fascist Portugal and Franco Spain allied with Hitlerite Germany under the mask of “neutrality.”
-Economically, the two were an important source of ferro-allay mineral resources such as wolfram ore for the Nazi war machine, while at the same time Britain maintained “benevolent neutrality” with Portugal and collaborated with both fascist dictatorships.
+Economically, the two were an important source of ferro-allay mineral resources such as wolfram ore for the Nazi war machine, while Britain maintained “benevolent neutrality” with Portugal and collaborated with both fascist dictatorships.
 The most extensive wolfram deposits in Europe were in the Iberian Peninsula, 90 per cent of them in Portugal.
 Wolfram ore from Portugal was particularly critical because it yielded tungsten, the most valuable strategic war metal.
 Anglo-Canadian capital had important investments in wolfram in Spain and Portugal; in Portugal the major foreign interest, the largest mine, and the largest share of wolfram production belonged to Britain.
 Militarily, in 1940, the US acquired bases from Britain in the celebrated destroyers-bases deal which provided the latter 50 over-age American destroyers.
 The US got a 99-year lease on a string of bases along the Atlantic littoral: Newfoundland, Bermuda, the Bahamas (Grand Exuma Island), St. Lucia, Antigua, Jamaica, Trinidad and British Guyana.
 That provided a forward perimeter defence in the Atlantic, a maritime Maginot Line based on the Monroe Doctrine, under the pretext of “hemispheric security”.
 In May 1941, the US actively considered invading Iceland, the Azores and Cape Verde, deciding in the end to concentrate on Iceland and Greenland, possessions of occupied Denmark.
 Politically, in 1943, George Kennan, then Charge d’Affaires in Lisbon, personally delivered to Salazar, who saw the direction of the war after the heroic victory of the Red Army at Stalingrad, the necessary pledge of US respect for “Portuguese sovereignty in all Portuguese colonies” in order to secure approval to use the Azores as a mid-Atlantic base for the occupation of North Africa (“Operation Torch”) and “hemispheric security.”
 Britain, the old master of Portugal, had already made a similar commitment.
 Portugal ceded to the United States “unrestricted utilization of Santa Maria air base [on the most southeastern island of the Azores – TS], which would remain, both with respect to operations and administration and control, under the command of the American air force.”
 In parallel, in connection with logistics across the Atlantic and on across Africa to the Middle East, the US acquired access to Brazilian air bases at Belem, Natal and on the island of Fernando de Noronha; the trampoline thus involved staging bases in the Caribbean, British Guyana, the northeast corner of Brazil, Ghana, Nigeria, Khartoum and on to Egypt.
 The base was established in 1944 and the marines deployed – never to leave, despite the end of World War II.

 The signing of the Lajes Agreement on 2 February 1948 – a bilateral military agreement between Portugal and the United States – heralded Portugal’s smooth incorporation into NATO in 1949.
 In addition to the strategic importance of the Azores, the importance of the Madeira archipelago and the mainland Portuguese territory, where NATO would instal some important infrastructure facilities and one of its commands – the Iberian Atlantic Command (IBERLANT) – cannot be overlooked.
 The aim of the Americans was to outdo the British, make all Portugal and Spain one vast Gibraltar and the entire Mediterranean an “American lake.”
 The strategic importance of North Africa and the memory of the siege of Tobruk were too fresh in their minds for the US and NATO to give it up.
 The US and NATO would maintain a military presence.
 The US established bases in southern Spain, Italy, Morocco and another called Wheelus Air Base in Libya called “Little America” until the US was asked to leave after Gaddafi seized power in 1969.
-The US had been scheming to get back into Libya since then.
+The US schemed to get back into Libya ever since.

 The question of self-determination for Portugal’s African or Asian possessions did not arise.
 Along with apartheid South Africa (also up for membership in NATO in 1949), fascist Portugal was now regarded as a “friend of the West” and its African colonies vital for the defence of Christianity, while NATO was spun as “the bastion of the Free World.”
 We must ask, insistently and endlessly, what kind of freedom and for whom?
 Just as the Israeli settlements in Occupied Palestine are referred to as “neighbourhoods” and even the word “occupation” is erased, NATO connived with Portugal’s benign description of its colonies – the Azores, Madra, Cape Verde, Sao Tome, Principe, Angola, Guinea, Mozambique, Cabinda, Goa, Macao, Timor – as “overseas provinces” or ultramar and that of France’s – Algeria, French West Africa, Martinique, St. Pierre et Miquelon, etc. – as “departements” of France d’outre-mer.
 Such was the duplicity of Canada that, as Yves Engler notes in Canada in Africa, in March 1949 foreign minister Lester Pearson – a minute after saying Article 6 of NATO included the “Algerian departments of France” – declared that it “does not include colonial possessions.”